JavaScript: Capitalize a String Guide's First Letter

 Command Description

-slice() Extracts a section of a string and returns it as a new string.
+slice() Takes a portion of a string and outputs a new string in its place.

-writeHead() Writes the HTTP header to the response.
+writeHead() Adds the HTTP header to the answer in writing.

-In the second example, we use Node.js to achieve the same functionality server-side.
-Here, we import the http module and create a server using the createServer method.
-Inside the server callback, an array of example strings is processed using the map method, which applies the capitalizeFirstLetter function to each element.
-The results are then sent to the client as a JSON response using writeHead to set the content type and end to send the response.
-This example shows how to integrate string manipulation logic within a simple Node.js server.
+In the second example, we accomplish the identical server-side functionality using Node.js.
+In this case, we import the http module and use the createServer function to construct a server.
+The map method is used inside the server callback to process an array of example strings, applying the capitalizeFirstLetter function to each element.
+Using writeHead to change the content type and end to transmit the response, the results are then delivered to the client as a JSON response.
+This example demonstrates how to incorporate logic for string manipulation into a basic Node.js server.

-Convert the First Letter of a String to Uppercase in JavaScript
+JavaScript: Convert a String's First Letter to Uppercase

 Client-side JavaScript